lablup/backend.ai-kernels/README.md

 ## Supporting modes

+Here we list the latest versions of our supported kernel iamges.
-("\*" in the Query mode column means that it supports preservation of global contexts across different query runs.)
+"\*" in the Query mode column means that it supports preservation of global contexts across different query runs.

 | Language      | Image Name              | Version | Batch | Query | Input Hook | TTY | Runtime Impl. |
 |---------------|-------------------------|---------|-------|-------|---|---|--------------------|